weinix/tuxlabs-code/README.md

 	Multi-threaded SSH command runner with sudo support
 ###### update-runner-hosts.pl
 	A perl script that grabs hosts from a URL and populates a hosts directory and required hosts file for runner.py
+###### sconnect
+	An SSH proxy used to forward SSH connections through a bastion/jump box.
+See https://bitbucket.org/gotoh/connect/wiki/Home for more info.